Minor Innovation and Creativity

 Learning Outcomes Type of activity

 Exploration of the existing creativity literature (multidisciplinary).
-Take the discovery and delivery test and reflect on your own level of creativity Read 2 articles published in Springers’ TechTrends journal.
+Take the discovery and delivery test and reflect on your own level of creativity.
+Discussion about the link between creativity and innovation.
+Read 2 articles published in Springers’ TechTrends journal.

 Position yourself on the discovery and delivery test.
-Individual exercise, linked to the guided self-reflection task
+Individual exercise.
+No assignment.

 Start a self-reflection on how to enhance your creative abilities Guided self-reflection.
-Individual assignment.
-Output accepted in either a written or a video-format.
-A live recording of this task in the presence of a teacher is possible
+Individual oral assignment.
+Output only in video-format.

-Learn how visualization as a cognitive process, can help you generate better ideas Make a sketch.
-Individual assignment.
+Learn how visualization as a cognitive process, can help you generate better ideas.
+Create a sketch and learn how to accurately describe a creative project.
+Make a sketch and write a project description.
+Individual written assignment.
 Part of the collaborative creativity assignment.

-Learn how collaboration can help you generate more qualitative ideas The purpose of this module is to improve your thinking process with the help of your peers.
+The purpose of this module is to improve your thinking process with the help of your peers.
+Learn how collaboration can help you generate more qualitative ideas.
+Analyze the work of your peers and feedback their work.
 Individual written assignment.
 Part of the collaborative creativity assignment.

 The “Innovation and creativity” course aims to develop the creative competencies of the participants through a series of exercises and activities in which individual and collaborative approaches will be developed and analyzed, combining both a practical and research-based perspective.